Kombai-alu-Sandokan/Kombai-alu-Sandokan/README.md

 - 👋 Hi, I’m Alexa Vojkic, but you can call me Kombaï. 🇫🇷 🇷🇸

-- 👀 I’m interested in everything that revolves around Music Industry and Programming.
+- 👀 I’m interested about Music Production and Programming.

 - 🌱 I’m currently exploring machine learning, blockchain development and graph analysis.